virtual-labs/exp-flow-through-orifice-meter-nitk/experiment/theory.md

 makes allowances for stream contraction and frictional effects.
 Venturi meter, orifice meter, and Pitot tube are widely used head flow meters in the industry.
 The Pitot-static is often used for measuring the local velocity in pipes or ducts.
-For measuring flow in enclosed ducts or channels, the Venturi meter and orifice meters are more convenient and more frequently used.
+For measuring flow in enclosed ducts or channels, the Venturimeter and orifice meters are more convenient and more frequently used.
 The Venturi is widely used particularly for large volume liquid and gas flows since it exhibits little pressure loss.
 However, for smaller pipes orifice meter is a suitable choice.
 In order to use